-- Multi-max scan: by setting this parameter, you can enable/disable the scan, decide the frequency with which the scan is carried out and override it manually. - Enable/Disable: Enables/disables the scan for identifying the maximum power point of the system. - Scan Interval: this allows you to set the time between scans.
+Enable/Disable: Enables/disables the scan for identifying the maximum power point of the system.

+15. Scan Interval

+This section allows you to set the time between scans.
 It should be borne in mind that the shorter the scan interval the greater the loss of production, due to the fact that energy is transferred to the grid during the scan but not at the maximum power point.
 Each scan takes roughly 2 seconds.